Rabia Cirit

-Rabia Cirit (born 16 April 1998) is a Turkish female para-atlete competing in the F41 disability class of shot put and discus throw events.
+Rabia Cirit (born 16 April 1998) is a Turkish female para-athlete competing in the F41 disability class of shot put and discus throw events.

 Private life

 Rabia Cirit was born in Malatya, Turkey on 16 April 1998.

 Sport career

 Cirit began her sport career at Samsun Canik Belediyespor in 2016.
 In 2017, she was admitted to the Turkey national team.